 There is currently no known cure, but studies are ongoing in search of one.
 Depending on the severity and what muscles are involved, surgical intervention along with physical and occupational therapy may help.
 There are various medications that may alleviate symptoms.

-Time is an important factor and the law requires you to file your compensation claim within a certain period of time after you discover the injury.
+Time is an important factor; the law requires you to file your compensation claim within a certain period of time after you discover the injury.
 Consult our attorneys as soon as possible and do not take the risk that you will be shut out of the courthouse because you filed your claim too late.